The Case for Cardinality Lower Bounds: Preliminaries

 \begin{inequality}[\textsc{Rearrangement Inequality}] Let $a_1 \le \ldots \le a_d$ and $b_1 \le \ldots \le b_d$ be two non-decreasing sequences of real numbers.
 Then, for every permutation $\sigma$ of $[d]$, it holds that \end{inequality}

-In a nutshell, the RHS of the inequality is an \emph{upper bound} on the dot product, while the LHS is a lower bound.
-In fact, the RHS is used in \safebound{}~\cite{safe-bound-1, safe-bound-2}, a pre-runner of \lpbound{}~\cite{lpbound} (see ~\secref{sec:rel-work} for an exposition).
-What we (implicitly) leverage in \xbound{} is the LHS, i.e., taking the dot-product between reversely ordered sequences.
-Yet, similar to \lpbound{}, we will be directly bounding the dot-product by $\ell_p$-norms only.
+In a nutshell, the RHS of the inequality is an \emph{upper bound} on the inner product, while the LHS is a lower bound.
+In fact, the RHS is used in \safebound{}~\cite{safebound-1, safebound-2}, a pre-runner of \lpbound{}~\cite{lpbound} (see ~\secref{sec:rel-work} for an exposition).
+What we (implicitly) leverage in \xbound{} is the LHS, i.e., taking the inner product between reversely ordered sequences.
+Yet, similar to \lpbound{}, we will be directly bounding the inner product by $\ell_p$-norms only.